 Elizabeth is a sociologist, writer, strategist, and coach whose work helps people increase satisfaction and success by building community, improving relationships, and changing lives.

 Bound: A Daughter, a Domme, and an End-of-Life Story, is a sociologically-informed memoir about sexuality, illness, caregiving, and a daughter helping her mother face the end of life just as she’s started to truly enjoy it.
-(Coming August 13th, or maybe a little sooner, to a bookstore or library near you.)

 or, order a signed copy from my favorite local indie bookstore: